sebastianGehrmann/bottom-up-summary/README.md

 # Bottom-Up Summarization

 This repository describes the process of including Bottom-Up Attention inside your abstractive summarization model.
+If you are interested in downloading predictions, models or others, please look at the bottom of the page.

 The article will appear in the proceedings of EMNLP 2018.
 A preprint is available here: [https://arxiv.org/pdf/1808.10792.pdf](https://arxiv.org/pdf/1808.10792.pdf)